NASA Solar Orbiter launch: why this mission to the sun is important for earthlings - Daily Gaming World

 To build up that energy, the probe uses Earth and Venus as a kind of “slingshot”.
 By swinging around the two planets, over and under the sun, the Solar Orbiter can use them “as gravity” anchor, to draw itself closer to the sun.

 The mission takes seven years, according to a press release from NASA.
-At its closest to the sun, the spacecraft passes within 26 million miles of the surface – and although that may sound a huge distance, the Earth is about 147 million miles from the sun, meaning that the probe will be about five times closer to the star than we are now.
+At its closest to the sun, the spacecraft passes within 42 million kilometers of the surface – and although that may sound a huge distance, the Earth is about 147 million kilometers from the sun, meaning that the probe will be about three times closer to the star than we are now.

 The last spacecraft that flew over the sun’s poles was another joint venture between ESA and NASA, the Ulysses mission, launched in 1990 and dismantled in 2009.
 But according to NASA, Ulysses never came closer to the sun than the earth, and had no cameras on board.

-Note: An earlier version of the article incorrectly identified the distance from the sun to the earth as 147 million miles.
-This has been changed to kilometers.